 We didn’t even contemplate this, having limited time.
 From Maun, we flew between camps on small charter airplanes.
 It added to the novelty of the trip and meant we could do a morning drive, then fly to our next camp in the middle of day and be ready for our next afternoon drive… Plus the short flights between the camps gave us a different perspective of the landscape.

 After arriving in Maun (the fifth largest town in Botswana with a population of about 50,000) we flew to Kanana, in the Okavango Delta), then onto Okuti and finally to Linyanti Bush Camp, before our last night at Victoria Falls.
-The idea being to experience the very different environments that Botswana can offer.
+The idea being to experience the very different environments that Botswana offers.

 Kanana Bush Camp

 Our documentation explains that our “charter flights are ‘seat in plane’ charters – which means that the size of plane used for our air transfers vary according to how many clients are booked on that particular day.”
 It may be a small 4 seater plane or something much larger.
 After a speedy transit through the immigration checkpoint, we walk over to our charter plane.

 We end up with an aircraft that carries about eight passengers, although it’s only four of us on board.
 As we fly at low altitude over the African plains – and spot our first elephants from above – now it feels like we’re really ”on safari”!